-The early 1940’s was a challenging time for United States of America and the trailer industry.
+The early 1940’s was a challenging time for United States of America and trailers industry.

 Our country was headed to WWII and rations were put in place in order to produce the necessities needed for the war.
-The mass produced trailer was still in its infancy – factories had just began producing trailers in 1936 so there were only a few companies producing them and they were still trying to figure out the best designs and materials to use.
+The mass-produced trailer was still in its infancy – factories had just begun producing trailers in 1936 so there were only a few companies producing them and they were still trying to figure out the best designs and materials to use.

-Thousands of soldiers, factory workers and their families had never been around trailers before and then were suddenly living in these quickly (and poorly) constructed homes in a trailer park.
+Thousands of soldiers, factory workers, and their families had never been around trailers before.
+Then they were suddenly living in these quickly (and poorly) constructed homes in a trailer park.
 This introduction to trailers left a lot to be desired!
 This situation is one of the biggest reasons trailers got such a poor reputation.
 Had the circumstances been different and the public been introduced to the homes in a different manner, I’m convinced the poor reputation wouldn’t have taken hold so tightly.

-Trailer park living was hard living and there was pro’s and con’s for both the federal parks and the private parks.
+Trailer park living was hard living and there were pros and cons for both the federal and private parks.
 There was rarely enough water and trash receptacles were often overfilling in both types of parks.
 Mud was a big issue in the parks during the winter and spring too.
 However, the private parks allowed the workers to build onto their trailers, or at least modify them so they didn’t leak as much and held heat better.
 In some of the federal parks, wooded sidewalks were built to remedy the mud issue but you couldn’t modify or build onto the trailers at all.
 Private park living was considered the better since you could reinforce and modify the homes.

-The people that lived in these trailers were hero’s and while the trailers weren’t perfect they did their part to help the country overpower evil during WWII.
+The people that lived in these trailers were heroes.
+While the trailers weren’t perfect they did their part to help the country overpower evil during WWII.
 Yes, they could have been built better but the companies did the best they could under the circumstances.
 They helped America do what America does best – come together in a time of need.

 This is a very condensed version of trailers during WWII.
 I hope to one day publish a small ebook covering the subject in depth because I find it so fascinating.
-Mobile homes and trailers have been a part of our country’s history for the last century and they have touched us all in one way or another.
+Mobile homes and trailers have been a part of our country’s history for the last century.
+They have touched us all in one way or another.
 They deserve to be respected and the truth known about them!

 All Images Courtesy of the National Library of Congress